Bitergia/fiware-chanchan-docker/images/idas/README.md

+# Warning: This image has been deprecated and is no longer maintained. #
+Please use the official image available at https://hub.docker.com/r/fiware/iotagent-ul

 ## Backend Device Management - IDAS Docker image

 The [Backend Device Management](http://catalogue.fiware.org/enablers/backend-device-management-idas) is an implementation of the Backend Device Management GE.